Molar incisor hypomineralisation: Prevention

 Prevention is of prior importance at an early developmental age as the defective tooth is more likely to have caries and post-eruptive breakdown due to its increased porosity.
 Appropriate dietary advice and toothpaste with a fluoride level of at least 1,000 ppm F should be recommended.
 For treating spontaneous hypersensitivity professional applications of fluoride varnish (e.g. Duraphat 22,600ppm F) or 0.4% stannous fluoride gel may be helpful.

 Casein Phosphopepetide-Amorphus Calcium Phosphate (CPP-ACP) provides a supersaturated environment of calcium and phosphate on the enamel surface to enhance remineralisation in the form of toothpaste or sugar free chewing gum.
 Its clinical effectiveness is still debatable but may benefit those patients who complain of mild pain to external stimuli.

 Treatment

 The frequency of first permanent molar treatment for children with MIH is nearly 10 times greater compared to children without MIH.
-The available treatment modalities for MIH is extensive but the decision on which treatment should be used is complex and multi-factorial.
-Factors may include: condition severity, the patient’s dental age, the child/parent’s social background and expectations.
+27.4% of MIH-affected teeth will need treatment due to pain, sensitivity or post-eruptive breakdown.
+The available treatment modalities for MIH is extensive but the decision on which treatment should be used is complex and multifactorial.
+Factors may include condition severity, the patient's dental age, the child and parent's social background and expectations.
 There are treatment modalities available to manage children affected by MIH; however, the evidence supporting these modalities are still weak.